What are Overwatch 2 ranks? SR, tiers, & rewards explained

 Draws, while they are rare in Overwatch 2, can happen on certain maps, but they don’t affect your rank.
 So, if your team is getting rolled on Junkertown but could still play for a tie, don’t give up!
 Not gaining any SR is still better than losing enough where it’ll take several wins to claw back.

 Like its prequel, Overwatch 2 players will be placed in any rank from Bronze to Master after their placements matches are done.
 Each rank operates as a different tier.
 If you get enough SR, you advance to the next rank.
-If you lose too much, you risk being demoted down.
+If you lose too much, you risk being demoted down a rank.

 The full breakdown of each Overwatch 2 competitive rank is as follows: